Matroid 3-connectivity and branch width: Introduction

 \section{Introduction}

 We prove the following theorem.

 \begin{theorem} Let $M$ be a matroid, let $N$ be a minor of $M$, and let $k$ be a nonnegative constant.
-If the branch width of $M$ is at least $20k + 2|E(N)|$ then there is a set $X\subseteq E(M)$ that has at least $k$ elements and is both independent and coindependent, such that one of $M\delete X$ and $M\contract X$ is 3-connected with $N$ as minor. \end{theorem}
+If the branch width of $M$ is at least $20k + 2|E(N)|$, then there is a set $X\subseteq E(M)$ that has at least $k$ elements and is both independent and coindependent such that $M\delete X$ or $M\contract X$ is 3-connected with $N$ as a minor. \end{theorem}

 Our main result (Theorem \ref{thm:mainres}) is a strengthening of Theorem \ref{thm:mainresintro} that involves tangles.
-Theorem \ref{thm:mainresintro} can be seen as a generalization of the Splitter Theorem, proven by Seymour \cite{Sey80} and, independently, by Tan \cite{Tan81}.
+Theorem \ref{thm:mainresintro} can be seen as a generalization of the Splitter Theorem, proved by Seymour \cite{Sey80} and, independently, by Tan \cite{Tan81}.
 In particular, consider the following formulation:

 \begin{theorem}[Splitter Theorem] Let $M$ be a 3-connected matroid, and $N$ a 3-connected proper minor of $M$.
 If $M$ is not a wheel or a whirl, then there is an $e \in E(M)$ such that one of $M\delete e$ and $M\contract e$ is 3-connected with a minor isomorphic to $N$. \end{theorem}